This guide is a collection of resources and practical advice for living in Beijing. These are the subjects we will cover:

 Here is a short outline of the article:

-If you have already decided that you want to travel on the mythical Transsiberian Railway but aren’t sure which travel agency to choose, we can recommend you a trustworthy agency.
-Click here to contact us and we will contact you as soon as possible.
+If you have already decided that you want to travel on the mythical Transsiberian Railway but aren’t sure which travel agency to choose, we can put you in contact with a trustworthy agency.
+Click here to get budget for your Transsiberian Tour.

 View of the Forbidden City from the Coil Hill